Snackbars provide brief messages about app processes at the bottom of the screen.

 The default behavior allows multiple toasts with the same content to be added

-into the queue because each toast gets a unique toastId
+into the queue because each toast gets a unique toastId generated by

 nanoid when added into the queue.
 Since this